 5. Rinse Often

 Whether you are lacking time, equipment or expertise, we completely understand.
-Which is why Schmicko, Australia’s #1 rated mobile car wash & detailing service, are happy to service your vehicle during these unexpected and wild weather conditions.
+Which is why Schmicko, Australia’s #1 rated mobile car care provider, our team are happy to service your vehicle during these unexpected and wild weather conditions.
+You can ask about our other services today such as dash cam installation, car roof lining repairs and much more..
 For more information, you can view our packages below.